1 of 24 - Introduction to "From Camborne to Doha by Accident"

 At

-Chatham, we unearthed a brick domed chamber built when England feared Napoleonic invasion.
+Chatham, we unearthed a domed chamber built when England feared Napoleonic

-It would have been filled with explosives designed to blow up the ground itself
+invasion.
+It would have been filled with explosives designed to blow up the

 Near